Welcome to Rolling in D🤦🏻♀️h!

 A bit more of the backstory . . .

-My business and I were already tired after three long pandemic years where I lost 80% of my income in one fell swoop when everything shut down in March 2020.
-This felt like leaving the comfy shade of the corporate tree all over again, just like when I first left Google in 2011 after working there for five and a half years, to see if I could make it on my own (I genuinely didn’t know if I’d last six months).
+My business and I were already tired after three long pandemic years, when I lost eighty percent of my income within two weeks after everything shut down in March 2020.
+This felt like leaving the comfortable shade of the corporate tree all over again, just like when I first left Google in 2011 after working there for five and a half years, to see if I could make it on my own.
+I genuinely didn’t know if I’d last six months.

-When I got The News, all I could think to do was write.
-I didn’t know how I would pay the mortgage next month.
-I searched for “What to do when you lose your biggest client” on Spotify, hoping some podcaster had covered this topic, but came up empty.
+All I could think to do was write.
+I didn’t know how I would pay the mortgage next month, let alone any of the following ones.
+I searched for “What to do when you lose your biggest client” on Spotify, hoping someone had covered this topic, but the results came up empty.
 So, in service to fellow small business owners, I’m now sharing my story from the messy middle.

 He does say I have a new spring in my step, a renewed sense of freedom and expansion, that the house has actually felt lighter ever since I processed The News and started channeling my waves of emotions into this project.